Skip to content

 GH_TOKEN: "${{ secrets.GITHUB_TOKEN }}"

-This imports a gh tool that accepts any gh CLI command as arguments:
+Shared gh CLI Tool: Import shared/gh.md for a reusable gh tool that accepts any CLI command via args parameter.

 safe-inputs: